WorldLLM: Improving LLMs' world modeling using curiosity-driven theory-making: Improving LLMs' world model with WorldLLM

-Finally, we also propose \textit{RL-ALPEXP}, a variant of RL-ALP which partitions the transition space into subspaces and computes ALP over each subspace.
-However, the partitions are not automatically inferred (e.g. as in \citet{baranes_active_2013}) but hand-designed.
-It corresponds to a middle ground between the oracles and RL-LogP or RL-ALP as it has access to expert environment knowledge while still relying on RL.
+Finally, directly tracking Learning Progress at the transition level often leads to noisy estimations.
+We also propose \textit{RL-ALPEXP}, a variant of RL-ALP which partitions the transition space into subspaces and computes ALP over each subspace, stabilizing the estimations.
+While existing works studied how to automatically infer such partitions \citep{baranes_active_2013}, we here rely on hand-designed ones, which correspond to the partitions used by oracles.
 Further details are provided in Appendix \ref{app:experimental_setup}.